WenjieDu/SAITS/README.md

 🤗 Please [cite SAITS](https://github.com/WenjieDu/SAITS#-citing-saits) in your publications if it helps with your work.
 Please star🌟 this repo to help others notice SAITS if you think it is useful.
-It really means a lot to my open-source research.
+It really means a lot to our open-source research.
 Thank you!
 BTW, you may also like [PyPOTS](https://github.com/WenjieDu/PyPOTS) for easily modeling your partially-observed time-series datasets.

 **‼️Kind reminder: This document can <ins>help you solve many common questions</ins>, please read it before you run the code.**